shr1998/DISpy-turorial/DOCS/inv.rst

-The inversion module in DISpy is implemented as an independent and fully integrated functional unit for surface-wave dispersion inversion (see Fig. 2).
+The inversion module in DISpy is implemented as an independent and fully integrated functional unit for surface-wave dispersion inversion .
 It provides a unified graphical interface for hyperparameter configuration, model initialization, real-time monitoring, and result visualization.